 Prostate Cancer Screening Tests

 The most common prostate screening test is the digital rectal exam (DRE).
-If you’ve seen a sitcom in the past 30 years, you’ve heard a joke about the DRE.
+If you’ve seen a sitcom in the past 30 years, you’ve heard at least one joke about the DRE.
 For this test, your physician inserts a gloved, lubricated finger into your rectum.
 This is how your doctor examines the prostate.
 If the DRE reveals any abnormalities as to shape or size of the prostate, your doctor may order a prostate-specific antigen (PSA) or transrectal ultrasound (TRUS).

 For the PSA test, your doctor orders bloodwork.
 The lab looks for PSA, which is commonly found in trace amounts in your blood.
 However, if PSA levels are high, this may indicate an issue with your prostate.